All right, our two Sean Hannity show, 800-941-Sean.

 I mean, come on.

-Um it just doesn't make sense.
+It just doesn't make sense.

-I I really really sympathize.
+I really, really sympathize.

-Research what is an MRNA virus?
+Research, what is an mRNA virus?

-What is what are monoclonal antibodies?
+What are monoclonal antibodies?

-And then you could talk to your doctor based on your unique medical history and current condition and say, Well, what do you think about me?
+And then you could talk to your doctor based on your unique medical history and current condition and say, well, what do you think about me?

 And if I didn't get vaccinated and I got COVID, okay, how do you feel about Regeneron, monoclonal antibodies?